lextoumbourou/notes/notes/permanent/embedding.md

 status: draft
 ---

-A vector of numbers that effectively "summarises" something.
+A vector of numbers that provides a representation or, effectively a summary something.

 Imagine writing an algorithm to recommend movies.